0xCurvy/curvy-docs/docs/how-you-stay-in-control.md

 It’s just you and your keys, pure self-sovereignty.

-### You Choose How to Use Your Stealth Addresses
+## You Choose How to Use Your Stealth Addresses

-With Curvy, you have full control over how your funds are managed — including which stealth addresses you use when sending crypto.
+With Curvy, you have full control over how your funds are managed, including which stealth addresses you use when sending crypto.

 When making a transfer: